 A cast-iron pan is nearly indestructible and, with proper care, it will last decades.
 The non-stick performance improves with use.
-Cast-iron can be used at any temperature and it resists cracking when exposed to sudden changes in temperature.
+Cast iron can be used at any temperature and it resists cracking when exposed to sudden changes in temperature.
 It won’t break if you accidentally drop it on the hard floor.
 You can place the cold dough or frozen pizza in a hot cast iron pan without worrying, while you should refrain from placing cold food on a hot pizza stone.

 Pizza stones can’t handle sudden temperature changes.
 They often break due to thermal shock or when dropped.
-You need to put the stone in the oven while the oven is cold, or keep it in the oven all the time.
+You need to put the stone in the oven while the oven is cold or keep it in the oven all the time.
 You must also wait until the stone is completely cold before removing it from the oven.
 When liquid ingredients in the topping fall onto the stone, they can cause fluctuation in temperature, creating small cracks which can lead to breakage in the future.

 The cast-iron pizza pan is a very useful multi-functional cookware item, much more versatile than a pizza stone.
-It can be used with almost any heat source, including stovetop, BBQ grill, in the oven, under the broiler, and over a campfire.
+It can be used with almost any heat source, including a stovetop, BBQ grill, in the oven, under the broiler, and over a campfire.
 It can also serve as a griddle for cooking many types of meals.